Creative and Media Jobs for Expats

 5. Music and Performing Arts

-- Opportunities: The music and performing arts scene in China is vibrant, with numerous festivals, concerts, and theatre productions.
-There is a demand for foreign talent in both classical and contemporary arts.
+• Opportunities: China’s music and performing arts scene is vibrant, with numerous festivals, concerts, and theatre productions.
+Foreign talent is welcomed in both classical and contemporary arts.

 1. Language Barriers